c9/docs.c9.io/src/features/supported_languages.md

 * Vibrant Ink
 </div>

 By default, files are highlighted based on their file extension.
-You can change this by going to **View | Syntax**, and selecting a different context.
+You can change this by going to [[menu: View, Syntax]], and selecting a different context.
 This forces a single file to use a different highlighter.

 We support highlighting for the following languages: